pingcap/docs/ticdc/ticdc-avro-protocol.md

 Note that, even if the compatibility check is passed and the registration succeeds, Avro producers and consumers still need to perform an upgrade to ensure normal running of the system.

 Assume that the default compatibility policy of Confluent Schema Registry is `BACKWARD` and add a non-empty column to the source table.
-In this condition, Avro will fail to generate a new schema and register it with Schema Registry due to compatibility issues.
-At this time, the changefeed is displayed as erroneous.
+In this situation, Avro generates a new schema but fails to register it with Schema Registry due to compatibility issues.
+At this time, the changefeed enters error state.

 For more information about schemas, refer to [Schema Registry related materials](https://docs.confluent.io/platform/current/schema-registry/avro.html).

 ## Topic distribution

-Schema Registry supports three [Subject Name Strategies](https://docs.confluent.io/platform/current/schema-registry/serdes-develop/index.html#subject-name-strategy).
+Schema Registry supports three [Subject Name Strategies](https://docs.confluent.io/platform/current/schema-registry/serdes-develop/index.html#subject-name-strategy): TopicNameStrategy, RecordNameStrategy, and TopicRecordNameStrategy.
 Currently, TiCDC Avro only supports TopicNameStrategy, which means that a Kafka topic can only receive data in one data format.
 Therefore, TiCDC Avro prohibits mapping multiple tables to the same topic.
 When creating a changefeed, an error will be reported if the topic rule does not include the `{schema}` and `{table}` placeholders in the configured distribution rule.